 - Pushpin or straight pin

 - Labels with greeting or sentiment of your choice.
 My labels are from The Dutch Label Shop.
 You can purchase labels or skip the labels and handwrite a greeting.

-Step Three: Continue stitching your entire design with different colors.
-I primarily used a back stitch, but you can really do any type of stitch you want.
-You will just want to be conscious of how things look on the back side of your design since this will be visible unless you choose to cover it up with a piece of paper.
+Continue stitching your entire design with different colors.
+I mostly used a back stitch, but you can really do any type of stitch you want.
+Just want to be conscious of how things look on the back side of your design since this will be visible unless you choose to cover it up with a piece of paper.

 If you want to make matching gift tags, you can easily do this following the same steps from above!